arunbinary/perl-Quant-Framework/README.md

 `allow_inconsistent` parameters determines how the case should be handled when there is no tick at the exact requested timestamp.
 If value of this parameter is `1`, then the code will return tick at or before the given timestamp.
-If it is passed as `0`, the code will return any tick at or after given timestamp.
+If it is passed as `0`, the code will return a tick at or before given timestamp if we have a tick after the given timestamp.

 To work with the Spot module: